PlayEveryWare/eos_plugin_for_unity/Assets/Readme/PlayerReports&SanctionsReadMe.txt

 PlayEveryWare Player Reports & Sanctions Epic Online Services Demo

-This demo is intended to show the Player Reports & Sanctions function of the EOS Plugin for unity through a friends list report application, a sample of the Player Reports & Sanctions interface can be found in the EOS_REportsManager script.
+This demo is intended to show the Player Reports & Sanctions function of the EOS Plugin for Unity through a friends list report application.
+A sample of the Player Reports and Sanctions interfaces can be found in the EOSReportsManager script.

 How to use:
 Select a login type